-Center for Global Policy Senior Fellow Kamran Bokhari sits down with Moeed Yusuf at the U.S. Institute of Peace to discuss Yusuf’s brand new book, “Brokering Peace in Nuclear Environments: U.S. Crisis Management in South Asia.”
+Center for Global Policy Program Director Kamran Bokhari sits down with Moeed Yusuf at the U.S. Institute of Peace to discuss Yusuf’s brand new book, “Brokering Peace in Nuclear Environments: U.S. Crisis Management in South Asia.”

 Yusuf, associate vice-president for the Asia Center at the United States Institute of Peace, says he hopes to change the conversation about nuclear deterrence, because most of what the world knows about bargaining comes from the Cold War.
 Regional nuclear standoffs, however, operate on a different dynamic.
 Yusuf says he focuses on stronger third parties that intervene when tensions rise between regional nuclear rivals such as India and Pakistan.
 Nobody wants a nuclear war, Yusuf says, and he has found that in crisis moments, more powerful third parties will suspend their broader foreign policy objectives for the sake of avoiding nuclear war.
 When multiple outside powers are involved in de-escalation, he says, they will even cooperate with each other — or at least avoid undercutting each other’s efforts.